IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 • [ ] All three agent prompt files exist in runtime/agent-prompts/ (CLAUDE-READER.md, CLAUDE-AUTHOR.md, CLAUDE-COMPACTOR.md)

-• [ ] All three scripts exist and are executable in runtime/scripts/ (delivery, network, maintenance)
+• [ ] All six scripts exist and are executable in runtime/scripts/ (delivery, network, maintenance, reader-preprocess, reader-postprocess, author-postprocess)

 • [ ] runtime/ethos.md exists and is non-empty